VityaVitalich/IMAD/README.md

 4. Maximum Entity Score
 5. Thresholding

 Classification is performed with model from [models directory](../main/models/).
+Generation of all the features is performed with models from [features scripts directory](../main/scorers/).
 Example of usage is shown at [Text Replacing Tutorial](main/TextReplacingTest.ipynb)

+## Find better image with VQA

+This tool is capable of finding better image with the use of BLIP VQA.
+Long story short it finds top-N (N is specified) images that are closest to utterance and then scores them with VQA model.
+This is performed with models from [features scripts directory](../main/scorers/).
+Example of usage is shown at [Image Replacing Tutorial](main/VQATest.ipynb)

+# License

+TODO

+# References

+TODO